anouarbensaad/instagramBot/README.md

 	});
 ```

-### EDIT THE RANDOM TIME.
+### Time Config.
 ***
-Change the temp at each action for you did not detect
+Change the time at each action for you did not detect

 ```javascript
 setTimeout(function()